PlayStation Productions: Future projects

-In February 2022, a Jak and Daxter film adaptation was revealed to be in development with Uncharted director Ruben Fleischer collaborating on the film with Naughty Dog.
-A reboot of the Resident Evil film franchise is also in the works, marking the first PlayStation Productions film to not be adapted from a Sony-owned property, instead being based on the popular horror series by Capcom.
+In February 2022, Uncharted director Ruben Fleischer expressed a desire to collaborate with Naughty Dog on a Jak and Daxter film.
 Feature film adaptations of the Sucker Punch Productions video game Ghost of Tsushima, Bend Studio's Days Gone, Japan Studio's Gravity Rush and Arrowhead Game Studios' Helldivers are currently in the works.
 A feature film adaptation of Guerrilla Games' Horizon series is also in the works, after previously being developed as a TV adaptation for Netflix before it was cancelled.

-A live-action television series based on Santa Monica Studio's God of War franchise for Amazon Prime Video is in the works.
+An adaptation of Astro Bot for either film or television is under active consideration by Sony, with PlayStation Productions chief Asad Qizilbash confirming they are "absolutely" exploring the possibility.
+In April 2026, Sony officially announced that an animated Bloodborne film was in the works.